WinzarH/LikertMakeR/cran-comments.md

 * This is a new release.

-* changed Version numbering to conform to recommended format

-* Update from Version 0.4.5 to Version 1.1.0

-* And I cannot work out what the 1 note is for!
+* I have no idea what the "1 note" is about

+* Changing Version number to comply with standard version-number protocol